-The programme provides funding for market-orientated research & development produced by SMEs.
-The Eurostars Programme encourages international collaborative research and innovation projects by easing access to support and funding.
+The programme provides funding for market-orientated research and development produced by SMEs.
+The Eurostars Programme encourages international collaborative research and innovation project by helping to ease access to support and funding.

 - The lead partner must be an R&D performing SME (10% of turnover or 10% of staff time dedicated to R&D activities)

 - The consortium should be well balanced, which means that no participant or country will be required to invest more than 75% of the total project costs

 - R&D performing SMEs have to undertake at least 50% of the total R&D project costs

 - Project duration if 36 months or less

 - Market introduction is foreseen within 2 years after the project has ended, with the exception of biomedical or medical projects where clinical trials must be started within two years of project completion

 UK specific criteria